Sociology Honors Program

 Honors Application Prerequisites and Course Planning

 Applicants to the Honors Program in Sociology have at least a 3.5 GPA within their sociology courses and at least a 3.4 cumulative GPA in their LS&A courses.
 In addition, they already will have demonstrated originality in their own course work, shown a serious interest in scholarly research, and given evidence of their ability to work independently on a thesis.
 Students should plan on completing SOC 210 or STATS 250 (or 350) prior to enrolling in SOC 497 and should take SOC 310 or 312 prior to or concurrently with it.
 The Honors Program in Sociology is a three-semester sequence of course and thesis work.
 Students typically apply as first-semester juniors and begin with the first course, SOC 497, the following semester.

-To graduate with Honors, students must meet all requirements for the major; complete SOC 497, 498, and 499; write an acceptable Honors thesis; and maintain a 3.4 overall GPA.
+To graduate with Honors, students must meet all concentration requirements; complete SOC 497, 498, and 499; write an acceptable Honors thesis; and maintain a 3.4 overall GPA.
 Upon completion of this course work and dependent upon the evaluation of the thesis, the academic record and diploma will designate the degree awarded "with Honors," "with High Honors," or "with Highest Honors."

-Interested students should call (734) 764-6324 or visit www.lsa.umich.edu/soc/undergraduateprogram/advisingandprogrampolicies to make an appointment with the department's department advisor.
+Interested students should call (734) 764-6324 or visit www.lsa.umich.edu/soc/undergraduateprogram/advisingandprogrampolicies to make an appointment with the department's concentration advisor.

 - Academics & Requirements

 - International Internship Program